ArnoldDP/OStim-Community-Modlist/README.md

 > RAM: 16gb ddr4 @2666 mhz
 >
 > ~~Basically just generic gaming pc built after 2020~~

- I tried to keep the textures around 1-2k, but a few misc items, notably mountains and skin textures, are higher resolution.
-While the graphical fidelity isn't anywhere near as high as some modlists, it accomplishes my goal of making a list that looks nice, runs nice, and "feels" nice.
+ With the above specs, you can expect an average of 50 fps for most of the overworld and 60+ for most interiors.

+ For the optional Community Shaders profile, I'm honestly not sure what the minimum specs are.
+The FPS difference can be as high as 40 and as low as 0 in places that are limited by draw calls.

  ### Previous Versions

- If you were using a previous version of this list, it is recommended that you *completely uninstall it* before updating to the new version.
-It's also recommended to start a completely new save.
-If you really need to use your current save you can try clean your save using Fallrim tools, but this may be unstable.
+ If you were using a version prior to the OStim Standalone/Simonrim/Community Shaders update, it is recommended that you start a completely new save (yes this means no falhrim save cleaner or similar tools).
+If you were using one of the more recent updates, you should be fine.
  </details>

  <details>